vulnerability-lookup/VLAgentIc/README.md

     J --> L[HTTP Streaming]
 ```

 Human-in-the-loop is still in work and will be probably linked to the Vulnerability-Lookup API tool.
+The LLM provider can be configured in ``vlagentic.agent.llm:get_llm_provider()``.
+The default is ``qwen2.5:7b``.

 **Component Overview:**